FranxYao/Gumbel-CRF/readme.md

 * Gumbel-FFBS (Algorithm 2 in the paper): `src/modeling/structure/linear_crf.py` function `rsample`.
 * Core model (Figure 2 in the paper): `src/modeling/latent_temp_crf_ar.py`
 * Training, validation, evaluation: `src/controller.py`
   * This file also serves as a general-purpose framework.
 New models can be added with minimum engineering.
-See `src/rnnlm.py` for an example
+See `src/modeling/rnnlm.py` for an example
 * Configuration: `src/config.py`

 ## Adding new models
-* `src/rnnlm.py` gives a minimum example of adding new models with the existing framework
+* `src/modeling/rnnlm.py` gives a minimum example of adding new models with the existing framework.
+The abstract functions that need overloading are defined in `src/modeling/ftmodel.py`

 ## Experiments